iterative/mlem.ai/content/docs/user-guide/deploying/kubernetes.md

 kube-system   kube-proxy-dfxsv              1/1     Running   0          11m
 mlem          classifier-687655f977-h7wsl   1/1     Running   0          83s
 ```

-By default, all resources are created in the `mlem` namespace.
-This ofcourse is
-configurable using `--conf namespace=prod` where `prod` is the desired namespace
-name.

 Services created can be checked via `kubectl get svc -A` which should look like
 the following: